Real-time Data Analytics: Which KPIs Are Right for Your Business?

 The Value of “Real-time”

 The game-changing benefit of observing data in real-time is the speed at which you can make adjustments.
 It gives you the ability to stay ahead of the competition with a better, more refined, and tested product.
-Reducing the time it takes to access data, interpret it, and output a change can save resources and prevent product strategy errors.
+Reducing the time it takes to access data, interpret it, and output a change can save resources and prevent errors.

 What Is Historical Data?